 Though weekly testosterone injections might seem painful and inconvenient, in reality there is very little discomfort and dosages can easily be adjusted.
 The fear of injections has typiclly been the main stumbling block for use of injectable testosterone..
 In our practice we typically recommend testosterone injections for men and typically a cream for women.
 We use 27 gauge 1/2 inch needles.
 When patients experience for the first time being injected with this size needle they lose their of injecting themselves.

-Testosterone pellets need to be implanted every 3 to 4 months, less frequently in some, but it does require an outpatient visit and time away from work.
+Testosterone pellets need to be implanted every 3 to 6 months, and it does require an outpatient procedure and time away from work.
 And certainly the procedure is more invasive and more likely to be associated with discomfort than injections.
 Plus, there’s the added cost of having the procedure and the pellet therapy is more expensive than other forms of testosterone replacement.
 Also, if the dose is inadequate from pellet therapy then either more pellets must be implanted or supplementation with testosterone creams or injections is needed until its time for the next implantation of pellets when the dosage can then be adjusted.

 There is more risk of infection with testosterone pellets than with testosterone injections even though injections are done more frequently.
 Also, testosterone pellet implantation involves cutting back on your physical activity for a few days, which may or may not be an issue for some.

 For the person who does extensive traveling pellet therapy makes more sense as there is no need to remember to take along testosterone cream or injection which can also lead to some questioning when going through airport security since testosterone is a controlled substance.